-In the midst of the torment, PricewaterhouseCooper have conducted an extensive worldwide survey among 1000 CEOs from 43 countries asking them to share "their hopes and fears, and their insights" This study is the 6th annual global Ceo survey and its being done in conjunction with the World Economic Forum.
+In the midst of the torment, PricewaterhouseCooper have conducted an extensive worldwide survey among 1000 CEOs from 43 countries asking them to share "their hopes and fears, and their insights".
+This study is the 6th annual global CEO survey and it is being done in conjunction with the World Economic Forum.
 The study is entitled "Leadership, Responsibility and Growth in Uncertain times" (2003).
 The study deals with many problems that are felt to be significant for the business community such as regaining confidence in the wake of economic breakdown as well as the latest major terrorists actions.
 But the study is also about the prospect of building trust among investors, customers and employees and reclaiming "responsibility for being good corporate citizens and good shepherds of the global environment."
 About half of the asked CEOs admit that corporations in their country had suffered great loss of public trust.
 They also are positive about the actions taken by legislators in order to impose standards of accountability to corporations.
+How can the opinions expressed in these interviews be interpreted?
+Are we looking at the manifestation of a wishful thought that expresses the dominant rhetoric in economics rather than any deep concern for ethical values in corporate business preoccupations.

 As it is stated in the survey, there is a little doubt about the fact that the latest corporate scandals have been very negative to the international business community at large.
 Firms around the world are seriously considering different options for gaining or regaining the public trust.
 The case of Skandia in Sweden is certainly one of the most difficult to repair since the malefaction dealt with the pension funds of the ordinary men and women.
-People have seen their assets diminishing by more than a half while the bonuses of the responsible CEOs has increased astronomically.
+People have seen their assets diminishing by more than a half while the bonuses of the responsible CEOs have increased astronomically.
 One CEO got out of the catastrophic situation of the company with a golden shake hand worth 25 millions euros.
 This and many likely events exploding in the media convey but disdain and despair.

-Exhibit one (page 16 in the PricewaterhouseCoopers' CEO report, 2003) depicts the question as to what extent has the public trust in firms ethical abilities declined.
+Exhibit One (page 16 in the PricewaterhouseCoopers' CEO report, 2003) depicts the question as to what extent has the public trust in firms ethical abilities declined.
 The decline seems to impact on three key elements: the spirit of transparency, the culture of accountability and the integrity of people.